Government/Departments Fire Department/Ambulance

 Q. Why do you leave fire engines and ambulances idling when they are parked and/or outside of the fire stations?

-The city's fire and emergency medical vehicles carry a wide array of very important equipment that we use to treat patients, fight fires and communicate with each other.
+The city's fire and emergency medical vehicles carry a wide array of important equipment used to treat patients, fight fires and communicate with each other.
 Many of these items, especially the medications and sensitive and expensive medical devices we carry, would be subject to damage in certain temperature extremes.
 In the summer it is necessary to keep these items cool and in the winter it is necessary to keep them warm to ensure that the electronic equipment will operate properly and the medications will not suffer the ill effects of dramatic temperature changes.

 In addition to the concerns over weather conditions, a large number of items on the fire engines and ambulances require a constant charge to guarantee optimal and prolonged use.
 This includes but is not limited to suction units for clearing a patient's airway, thermal imaging cameras for seeing through smoke, portable radios for communication, spare batteries for cutting tools, on-board dispatch computers and flashlights for rescue operations.